 1. Know who you’re talking to

-Your copy–whether it’s a blog post or complex whitepaper–should reflect your understanding of your industry, and of your customers’ needs and problems.
+Your copy–whether it’s a blog post or complex B2B white paper–should reflect your understanding of your industry, and of your customers’ needs and problems.

 Take Dropbox, for example.
 They make it easy for users to backup, share, and collaborate on files.
 It’s a tool that’s invaluable for businesses.
 But when Dropbox launched, the company had a tough time getting potential users to understand the service.